HufflePuffProgrammer/script-to-audio/README.md

 Visit http://localhost:3000 and paste ~800-1000 words of screenplay text to see the mock parser and profiling guardrails.

+### Database
+- See `docs/db-setup.md` for Supabase env vars, schema, and integration notes.

 ### Debug helpers
 - UI: http://localhost:3000/steps/debug — runs a sample request to `/api/generate-audio` and plays the returned audio.
 - CLI smoke: `npm run smoke:generate` (dev server + `ELEVENLABS_API_KEY` required; override host with `SMOKE_URL`).